The Bankrate promise

 International travel can be stressful, even for a seasoned globetrotter.
 But for a first-timer, it can feel outright overwhelming.
 After a long flight, you have to orient yourself in a foreign country, where the time zone, language and currency may be different from what you’re used to.
 Not to mention any surprises that are likely to pop up along the way.

 With this in mind, preparing for international travel ahead of time will make for a smoother journey.
-Here are some tips to get you ready for your first trip abroad.
+Here are some tips to get yourself ready for your first trip abroad.

 Check your documents

 Before you start booking flights, you need to make sure certain documents are in order.
 For starters, international travel requires an updated passport.
 You’ll need enough pages in your passport for visa stamps.
 While most countries only require a quarter page for their stamp, others require a half page or more.
 If this is your first trip abroad, that shouldn’t be an issue, since you’ll have a brand new passport with plenty of blank pages.